yuriburk/react-searchbox-highlight/README.md

   <tr>
     <td class="tg-0pky">onChange</td>
     <td class="tg-0pky">void</td>
-    <td class="tg-0lax">Will fire an event with the typed text that you can use to manipulate<br>the items values or do side effects</td>
+    <td class="tg-0lax">Will fire an event with the typed text that you can use to manipulate the items values or do side effects</td>
   </tr>
   <tr>
     <td class="tg-0pky">onItemClick</td>